praveen-raj-m/LiveForecastAndAnalytics/README.md

 ## Overview

+In Wyoming, cozy couches trump high-tech gadgets in sales, while California, New York, and Texas witnessed a flourishing tech sales scene.
+The holiday season emerged as the pinnacle of annual sales excitement.

+Surprisingly, even the combined forces of the Dakotas found themselves at the bottom of the sales ladder in the central and south regions.
+But wait, there's more to the tale...

 Every dataset harbors millions of untold stories, waiting to be unraveled and interpreted.
-I leveraged tableau dashboards to unfold a rich narrative within the sales dataset, offering strategic insights and revealing nuanced patterns.
-In the first dashboard, the trends of the top-performing states and the bottom states are compared, this shows the areas of improvement in sales.
-The US map visualization vividly illustrates sales distribution, aiding in the identification of economic strongholds.
+I leveraged tableau dashboards to unfold my narrative within the sales dataset, offering strategic insights and revealing nuanced patterns.

-Moving to the second dashboard, the seasonal trends in sales are explored, empowering decisions related to inventory and promotions.
-The overall growth is also visualized.
-The model's performance is also plotted with the actual data to see the model's performance and reliablity.
-These insights collectively shape a compelling narrative, emphasizing the power of data visualization in guiding strategic decisions and uncovering hidden stories within the dataset.
+When it comes to sales, there are some crucial questions.

+1. What strategies drive the highest revenue?
+2. Which regions prove to be the most lucrative?
+3. How does consumer behavior influence purchasing patterns?
+4. How do external factors, such as economic trends or technological advancements, impact the sales landscape and necessitate adaptive strategies for sustained success?
+5. What innovative approaches can be employed to boost overall sales performance?
+6. And, perhaps most importantly, can we **forecast** the sales?

 <p align="center">
   <img src="visualizations/pred.gif" alt="">